orientechnologies/orientdb-docs/SQL-Move-Vertex.md

  - **Cluster**, by using the syntax `CLUSTER:<cluster-name>`.
 Use this to move your vertices on different clusters in the same class.
 This is useful on [Distributed Configuration](Distributed-Architecture.md) where you can move vertices on other servers
 - `SET` optional block contains the pairs of values to assign during the moving.
 The syntax is the same as [SQL UPDATE](SQL-Update.md).
 Example: `MOVE VERTEX (SELECT FROM V WHERE type = 'provider') TO CLASS:Provider SET movedOn = Date()`
 - `MERGE` optional block gets a JSON containing the pairs of values to assign during the moving.
 The syntax is the same as [SQL UPDATE](SQL-Update.md).
 Example: `MOVE VERTEX (SELECT FROM V WHERE type = 'provider') TO CLASS:Provider MERGE { author : 'Jay Miner' }`
+- `BATCH` optional block gets the `<batch-size>` to execute the command in small blocks, avoiding memory problems when the number of vertices is high (Transaction consumes RAM).
+By default is 100.

 ## See also